nickgaya/python2/README.rst

 The main benefit of this change would be better type introspection for Python 2 objects (see the discussion at `Type introspection`_).
-However, it would be more cumbersome and less efficient, since the client would need to know the type of each object and the methods supported by that type.
-Additionally, it would not fully support the dynamic nature of Python types, since the proxied type would not reflect changes to the underlying type.
+However, it would be more cumbersome and incur a performance cost, since the client would need to know the type of each object and the methods supported by that type.
+Additionally, this approach would not fully support the dynamic nature of the Python type system, since the proxied type would not reflect changes to the underlying type such as adding or removing methods.

 This would require the server to return the object type for references, and some mechanism for the client to introspect Python 2 types.
 The client would